 Do you have questions about sex addiction?
 Are you wondering about sexual addiction treatment and what solutions are available to you?
 Below are some of the frequently asked questions that we hear at Heart to Heart Counseling Center related to sex addiction.
 If you read through these and still have questions about your situation, please call us at 719-278-3708 or send us an email at firstname.lastname@example.org.

 Is there recovery from sex addiction?

 I have seen marriages made better than they ever were and addicts live much happier lives than they ever thought possible.
-I have been in successful recovery for over twenty years and know help is available for those who choose to work for and maintain recovery.
-If you would like a more information on counseling, please call (719) 278-3708.
-Check out my YouTube Video Channel for more information on Help for the Sex Addict.
+I have been in successful recovery for over thirty years and know help is available for those who choose to work for and maintain recovery.
+If you would like a more information on counseling, please call (719) 278-3708 or visit our Intensives page for breakdowns of our sex addiction help program.